-While many people use cash less often today, you can still use it to pay a credit card bill at some ATMs and retail locations or by using mail technique (money orders; no $20s in the envelope).
+While many people use cash less often today, you can still use it to pay a credit card bill at some ATMs and retail locations, or by using the mail technique (put a money order purchased with cash, not the cash itself, in the envelope).

 When Should I Pay My Credit Card Bill?

-Before diving into ways to pay your credit card bill, consider gaining some knowledge about the billing cycle so you can better understand how and when to pay a credit card bill.
+Before diving into ways to pay your credit card bill, make sure you understand the billing cycle so you can better time how and when to pay a credit card bill.

 • A credit card’s billing cycle is the time between two statement closing dates.
 This period is usually anywhere from 28 to 31 days.